gjpelletier/PyOAE/README.md

 print("The dTA needed for restoration to pre-industrial conditions is %.2f umol/kg" % (root))
 ```

-The restult should be as follows:
+The result should be as follows
 ```
 The dTA needed for restoration to pre-industrial conditions is 155.59 umol/kg
 ```